slaclab/smurf-server-scripts/docker_scripts/README.md

 - If the slot number is specified, then the released docker will run in that particular slot number; the container can be started simply by running the `run.sh` script.
 - On the other hand, if the slot number is not specified, then the docker can run against any slot number, the `run.sh` script will accept the slot number as an argument, in the following way: `run.sh -N <slot_number>`.
 In the default release directory the `<slot_number>` directory will be called `slotN`.

+The `run.sh` script accepts options to be passed to the pysmurf-server's startup script, using the option `-e|--extra-opts`.
+For example, the `--hard-boot` option can be passed to the pysmurf-server by running `run.sh -e --hard-boot`.
+Multiple options, or options with argument can be passed by wrapping then in quotes, for example: `run.sh -e "--hard-boot -a 10.0.1.101 --disable-bay1"`.

 ### Full system, for Firmware development

 A development system is formed by a SMuRF server and pysmurf.
 For firmware development systems, the SMuRF server contains the smurf2mce application, while the firmware files are provided by the user by adding them in a folder called **fw** in the release folder.